ehlzi/JAVA-Assignments/README.md

 # JAVA-Assignments-Bootcamp-
-These are a group of projects I've done during my time at bootcamp, covering OOP using JAVA.
+This repo consists of all of the projects and assignments completed during my time at Bootcamp.